With government paralyzed, rising crime terrifies Haitians

 Sidelined in the negotiations is the anti-corruption movement known as the Petro Challengers, which began on social media in 2018 and spread onto the streets.
 The movement was sparked by reports from government investigations into the misdirection of hundreds of millions of dollars in revenues from PetroCaribe, a now-defunct Venezuelan program providing subsidized oil to Caribbean countries.

-Several of the young, well-educated leaders of the movement said Moise had been proven himself incapable of governing and should immediately hand power to a technocratic transition government that could oversee prosecutions for corruption and the reconstruction of public institutions.
+Several of the young, well-educated leaders of the movement said Moise had proven himself incapable of governing and should immediately hand power to a technocratic transition government that could oversee prosecutions for corruption and the reconstruction of public institutions.

 “We’ve said that we don’t want to continue with Jovenel Moise, that we want a transition that would move the Haitian people toward honest elections, and the international community has said, ‘No, we’re going to continue with Jovenel Moise,” and the meanwhile the situation is degenerating every day,’ said James Beltis, a 37-year-old sociologist and spokesman for one of the movement’s main groupings.